paranoidxc/nvim-config/README.md

-# nvim config for phper and goer
+# my nvim config for PHP and GO